 Be sure to always contact your unemployment fund to get advice about rules for new graduates.
 The rules might be different from each fund.

 Job Centre – be sure to register

 The first day you are unemployed you must report to a job centre in order to be eligible for unemployment benefit.
-You can do this in person by attending your local job centre or on jobnet.
+Read about the Job centre.